How to build financial independence when you’ve experienced domestic abuse?

 Create smart saving and budgeting strategies now

-If you have previously accessed all your money through joint accounts, or with your partner’s secondary income, getting used to budgeting your own money can be daunting.
+If you have previously accessed all your money through joint accounts or with your partner’s secondary income, getting used to budgeting your own money can be daunting.
 However, there is a lot of power in controlling and owning your finances and making them work for you.

-There is an abundance of money saving tips online, if you have a secure internet connection spend some time researching habits and listening to expert suggestions.
+There is an abundance of money-saving tips online.
+If you have a secure internet connection, spend some time researching habits and listening to expert suggestions.

 Set up myGov and link up services